The Bankrate promise

 The annuity will pay out over whatever period is specified in the contract.
 Perhaps that’s a fixed period, such as 20 years, or perhaps it’s for the remainder of the client’s life.
 So the annuity can offer the certainty of income and the possibility of never exhausting that income.

 Types of annuities

-Annuities can be broadly lumped together into three different types:
+Individuals can broadly lump annuities together into three different types:

-- Variable – A variable annuity allows you to put your money into various investments, often mutual funds.
-What the annuity returns and pays out to you depends on how the investments perform as well as the expense ratios on any funds you invest in.
+- Variable: A variable annuity allows you to put your money into various investments, often mutual funds.
+What the annuity returns and pays out to you depends on how the investments perform and the expense ratios on any funds you invest in.